AddyMills/RockBandEmotionMaker/README.md

 * 115: 'Wet_lo',

 ## Special Thanks
-The code in this script was mainly written by kueller (whose repo this one was forked from).
+Kueller - The code in this script was mainly written by kueller (whose repo this one was forked from).
 I rewrote the notes to text fuction with my own code for this project.

+Canon/C0Assassin - For providing me with an edited version of Kueller's script that started the work on adding emotions to RB2/3/4